Career posting feed

 Ideal Attributes and Skills:

-• Manage, organize and coordinate lawyers’ practices.
+• Manage, organizes and co-ordinates the lawyers’ practice.

 • Ability to work independently, to take initiative, and to use judgment in matters of extreme confidentiality and sensitivity.